zowe/docs-site/docs/user-guide/at-tls-configuration.md

 <!-- omit in toc -->
 # Configuring AT-TLS for Zowe Server

-Review this article for descriptions of the configuration parameters required to make Zowe work with AT-TLS, including AT-TLS inbound and outbound rules, using AT-TLS in high availability, and troubleshooting.
-Security recommendations are also provided.
+You can configure parameters in the Zowe server to enable Zowe to work with AT-TLS.
+Review this article for information about AT-TLS inbound and outbound rules, and the required configuration to use AT-TLS in high availability.
+You can also find troubleshooting tips as well as security recommendations.

 :::info Role: security administrator
 :::